STOCK TITAN

 FERG

-This page shows Ferguson Enterprises (FERG) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
+Ferguson Enterprises (FERG) reported $30.8B in revenue for fiscal year 2025, up 3.8% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
 View 4 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Rhea AI FERG FY2025